takumi3488/nginx-jwt/README.md

-# nginx-bearer-authentication
+# nginx-jwt

-Nginx module for Bearer authentication.
+Nginx module providing JWT authentication and login page.
 Currently only `x86_64-unknown-linux-gnu` is supported.

 ## Usage

-Download `libbearerauth.so` from Releases page and put it in `/etc/nginx/modules`.
+Download `libjwt.so` from Releases page and put it in `/etc/nginx/modules`.

-Set the config file as follows, and start Nginx, the Bearer token will be required for pages with `/private` prefix.
+Set the config file as follows, and start Nginx, the JWT will be required for pages with `/private` prefix.
+Redirect to `/login` if JWT is not sent or is invalid.

 ```
+location = /login {
+       alias /usr/share/nginx/html/login.html;
+}

 location /private {
-       bearer_auth PUT_HASHED_TOKEN_HERE;
+       jwt YOUR_256_BIT_SECRET /login;
 }
 ```